ELEMENTARY

 Rachel Berliner: As a high-school junior overwhelmed by such a statistic, I didn’t know where to start.
 How are we, students, supposed to address the quick, vicious, and widespread cycle of fast fashion?

 ES: Rachel is a former student of my fourth- and fifth-grade classes who approached me about the problem of fast fashion.
-Going into year ten, the art lessons I was teaching were feeling stale and repetitive.
-I began to wonder if there was something here.
+Going into year ten, the art lessons I was teaching felt stale and repetitive.
 Even though co-creating a curriculum with students is unconventional, that is what I needed: something new, yet meaningful.

-RB: When I reconnected with Ms. Saleh, we chose to focus on upcycling old t-shirts.
-We wanted students to see how they could repurpose their own items into new, functional artwork instead of discarding in a landfill.
+RB: When I reconnected with Ms. Saleh, we chose to focus on upcycling old T-shirts.
+We wanted students to see how they could repurpose their own items into new, functional artwork instead of discarding them in a landfill.

-ES: My fifth-grade students were able to turn donated t-shirts into practical, stylish tote bags.
-By marking, cutting, tying, and decorating the shirts, students gave purposeless items a new life.
+ES: My fifth-grade students were able to turn donated T-shirts into practical, stylish tote bags.
+By marking, cutting, tying, and decorating the shirts, students gave discarded items a new life.

 A Community Process

-We started this project by sending an email across the district schools explaining that we were collecting t-shirts for our art project.
-Families were excited to get rid of their old clothing.
-Students conveniently brought unused items directly to school.
+We started this project by sending an email across the district schools explaining that we were collecting T-shirts for our art project.
+Families were excited to get rid of their old clothing, and students brought unused items directly to school.
 This was a communal process, and the more people we involved, the more impact it had.
 Not only were students learning in art class, but their entire families were learning as well.

 In the art room, students reflected on the impact of textile waste and fast fashion.
-Solving these big-world issues doesn’t require us to think global—it requires us to start with local reflection.
-Students reflected on themselves and their community, which allowed transformation, an internal process, to ground the impact of their artwork.
+Solving these big-world issues doesn’t require us to think globally—it requires us to think locally.
+Students reflected on themselves and their community, which allowed transformation, an internal process that served to ground their artwork.

 Using Harvard Project Zero’s “3 Whys” protocol (see Resources), students explored the following questions: